rwxrob/notes/Gravel kinda sucks.md

-I know it's heresy to question the biggest international trend in cycling, but I really want some random person to know they don't *have* to like gravel just because the whole world does.
-My half-gravel (all-road) rides to Charlotte and around Lineville Gorge have just completely solidified my opinion on gravel riding in general:
+I know it's heresy to question the biggest international trend in cycling but here I am.
+My half-gravel (all-road) rides to Charlotte and around Lineville Gorge have just completely solidified my opinion on gravel riding in general.
+If you love gravel, awesome!
+I'm not writing this to be negative.
+I'm writing it to help someone understand they don't *necessarily* need to jump on the gravel hype train.

 - Gravel is only fun when there is less than 10% pavement, otherwise tire pressure woahs.
 - Most gravel is just cross country mountain biking (2.1" tires most popular at Unbound now).